There are some steps that can be taken to reduce second-hand smoke in multi-unit housing. These could include:

 If a co-op board refuses to act or smoke cannot be reduced or eliminated to a suitable level, there are a few last resort measures that can be taken.
 Before taking formal steps such as opening a lawsuit, it is recommended that you seek legal advice.

+- Explore an injunction to prevent person(s) from smoking in the building.
 You need to seek legal advice for how to proceed.